akeneo/pim-helpcenter/content/md/assets/assets-transformation.md

 :::

 ::: warning
-**The PIM only generated variations for image files having the extensions: .jpg, .jpeg, .png...**
+**The PIM only generates variations for image files having the extensions: .jpg, .jpeg, .png...**
 Natively, the PIM cannot generate variations for a PDF file or AVI files for instance.
 :::